Kris-of-God/Networking_Projects/DHCP (Dynamic Host Configuration Protocol) Setup/README.md

 - DHCP bindings (`show ip dhcp binding`)
 - PC IP assignments
 - Ping tests

+## The Packet Tracer (.pkt) file is included so the lab can be opened and tested.

 ## Benefits of DHCP
 Automating IP assignment eliminates duplicate IP conflicts and ensures every device receives the correct Gateway and DNS settings automatically.
 This prevents human error.